kc3-lang/kc3/README.md

 [:reversed, 8, 6, 4, 2]
 ```

-Don't forget to revert the changes to `list.facts`.
+Don't forget to revert the changes to `list.kc3`.

 #### Maps